stanislawbartkowski/bashcommon/README.md

 # bashcommon

-That's simply library of very common bash procs which can be embedded.
-Usage
+That's a simple library of very common bash procedures which can be embedded.<br>

+Configuration.<br>

-It requires as a minimum to set LOGFILE environment variable with path to log file.
+It requires as a minimum setting LOGFILE environment variable with path to log file.
 After LOGFILE is set, execute *touchlogfile*

 Usage example:
 ```bash